ddelong/ddelong.github.io/_posts/2005-02-15-upgrade-complete.md

 categories:
   - Site News
 ---
-Don&#8217;t worry.
+Don't worry.
 I will **not** be leaving it as it looks now.
-It&#8217;s a work in progress.
-I just didn&#8217;t want to screw around installing WordPress a thousand times.
+It's a work in progress.
+I just didn't want to screw around installing WordPress a thousand times.

 Anyway, please litter this entry with recommendations.
-I already have a picture in mind for the top, so don&#8217;t worry about that.
+I already have a picture in mind for the top, so don't worry about that.
 Everything else is fair game though!